 Subramanian said students benefited greatly from putting sustainable development ideas into practice.
 “They connected with people on the ground to understand what’s lacking.
 They asked residents about their needs and wants.
 In these students’ future careers, no matter the field, there will always be a community nearby.
 Here, they got to learn the value of connecting with people,” he said.

 Since the semester ended, Harris has debriefed the United Civic League of Cavalier Manor, and the ECO District team will be working in a collaborative manner with the community to decide which projects should be implemented.

 Harris remarked, “Now, there’s no town center, no place to come together.
 These projects could fill a huge void.
 Folks are clamoring for this.
 They’re so excited to transform this area.
 Even just one of these solutions, such a community meeting place, would make a significant impact.”

 Harsha Sridhar, a business administration and international affairs double major, said he took the class to learn how businesses could act in a manner that was both financially beneficial and responsible.
 He said, “Thanks to the experiential learning method, the stakes were high.
 Our recommendations actually had the potential to impact a real community.
-I’m thankful to our professor and Mr. Harris for taking our work seriously and exhorting us to do the same.”
+I’m thankful to our professor and Mr. Harris for taking our work seriously and encouraging us to do the same.”

 Subramanian said that as much as people complain about the state of the world, he’s an optimist.
-All of the teams’ projects emphasized a sense of place, a sense of people, a sense of belonging.
+All of the teams’ projects emphasized a sense of place, a sense of people, and a sense of belonging.
 He reflected, “It’s about prosperity and well-being for all.
 These ideas aren’t relevant only to distressed communities.
 They’re important for all communities.”